The programme of the conference is available here

 Barbro Johansson University of Gothenburg, Sweden

-Aalborg University is delighted to host the 7th Child and Teen Consumption conference.
+Aalborg University hosted the 7th Child and Teen Consumption conference.

 27 - 29 April 2016

-For the 7th Child and Teen Consumption Conference the theme is: ‘Child and Teen Consumption: Cultural Contexts, Relations and Practices’.
-Understanding child and teen consumption demands insight into the settings and ways in which consumption takes place and the conference will focus on the significance of relations, contexts, and practices.
+For the 7th Child and Teen Consumption Conference the theme was: ‘Child and Teen Consumption: Cultural Contexts, Relations and Practices’.
+Understanding child and teen consumption demands insight into the settings and ways in which consumption takes place and the conference focussed on the significance of relations, contexts, and practices.

 As consumers, between peers, parents, markets, and media, children and teens navigate in contested fields.
 Being part of consumer society, on the one hand, means taking part in ubiquitous consumption, on the other hand it means experiencing or encountering messages about economic crises, bio hazards, environmental threats, and overconsumption.

 Children’s and teens’ experiences of consumption come in many forms and shapes.
 Traditions for childrearing, cultural ideals for good childhood and family patterns, traditions for inviting to child participation, habits and routines coupled with impulses from markets, media and consumers, locally and globally, all set the frames for child and teen consumption.
 During the Child and Teen Consumption Conference in 2016 the focus was on how we can understand the contexts, relations and practices in which child and teen consumption is embedded.